Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Abstract

 \section{Abstract}

-We study a network revenue management problem where multiple parties agree to share some of the capacities of the network.
+We study a collaborative revenue management problem where multiple decentralized parties agree to share some of their capacities.
 This collaboration is performed by constructing a large mathematical programming model available to all parties.
-The parties then use the solution of this model in their own bid-price control systems.
-In this setting, the major concern for the parties is the privacy of their input data and the optimal solutions containing their individual decisions.
-To address this concern, we propose an approach based on solving an alternative data-private model constructed with input masking via random transformations.
-Our main result shows that each party can safely recover only its own optimal decisions after the same data-private model is solved by all the parties.
-We also discuss the security of the transformed problem and consider several special cases where possible privacy leakage would require attention.
-Observing that the dense data-private model may take more time to solve than the sparse original non-private model, we further propose a modeling approach that introduces sparsity into the data-private model.
-Finally, we conduct simulation experiments to support our results.
+The parties then use the solution of this model in their own capacity control systems.
+In this setting, however, the major concern for the parties is the privacy of their input data along with their individual optimal solutions.
+We first reformulate a general linear programming model that can be used for a wide-range of network revenue management problems.
+Then, we address the data-privacy concern of the reformulated model and propose an approach based on solving an equivalent data-private model constructed with input masking via random transformations.
+Our main result shows that after solving the data-private model, each party can safely access only its own optimal capacity control decisions.
+We also discuss the security of the transformed problem in the considered multi-party setting.
+We conduct simulation experiments to support our results and evaluate the computational efficiency of the proposed data-private model.
+Our work provides an analytical approach and insights on how to manage shared resources in a network problem while ensuring data privacy.
+Constructing and solving the collaborative network problem requires information exchange between parties which may not be possible in practice.
+Including data-privacy in decentralized collaborative network revenue management problems with capacity sharing is new to the literature and relevant to practice.